 If you are happily married and you want to stay that way, then there will come a point in time where you will have to forgive something or the other.
 No matter what it may be, you have to try your best to have an attitude of forgiveness.

-This is something that only you can decide, but once you get there you can gain strength and stay united as a couple which is the ultimate goal.
+This is something that only you can decide, but once you get there you can gain strength and stay united as a couple, which is the ultimate goal.

 You should try your best to be willing to communicate with your spouse especially when they show true remorse and are ready to accept the consequences of their actions.
+Healthy communication is the backbone of a marriage.

 Sustaining a marriage without forgiveness is highly unrealistic.
-So no matter how difficult it might seem at the time, but your relationship needs forgiveness to thrive.
+So no matter how difficult it might seem at the time, your relationship needs forgiveness to thrive.

 Forgiveness in marriage is not always easy but it’s something that we all have to deal with at some point in time.
 If you really want to make the relationship work, then you have to ask yourself if you can forgive and forget.
 It may take time and some healing, but the right attitude will ultimately make you happier in the long run!